shahidshabir11349/Linux_Administration/README.md

 Hi This is Shahid.
-It contains my some practicle knowledge that I have applied throughout my career which includes
+it contains my some practicle work that I have applied throughout my career which you my find usefull in

-# Managing Linux Systems
+1. Managing Linux Systems
-# Linux automation
+2. Linux automation
-# BASH Scripting
+3. BASH Scripting
-# Application/Database Hosting
+4. Application/Database Hosting
-# Managing Backups
+5. Managing Backups